twlab/eg3/docs/docs/use-the-browser/manage-sessions.md

 ![image](./img/s1.png)

-Mouse over the session will show more detailed information about this session:
+Mouse over the session will show more detailed information about this session.
+Session can be Deleted, Exported for download as a JSON file or be duplicated as a copy.

 ![image](./img/s2.png)